captainzero93/security_harden_linux/README.md

 **Set up SSH keys FIRST or you WILL be locked out.**

-v5.1 includes multiple safety checks to prevent SSH lockouts, but you still need working key-based authentication before running the script.
+v5.2 keeps all the safety checks from v5.1 (explicit "yes" confirmation, automatic config validation, rollback on sshd syntax error) but you still need working key-based authentication before running the script.
 See [Critical Warning for Remote Servers](#critical-warning-for-remote-servers) for full setup instructions.

 ### Notice